 Lest you think she is merely a biomolecular geek, Dr. McCarty is well versed in psychotherapy (individual and family).
 She has trained in David Burns MD’s T.E.A.M.
 Cognitive Behavioral Therapy approach and enjoys bringing these highly effective techniques into her work with children, adolescents and adults.
 Dr. McCarty is also a fan of and believer in Collaborative Problem Solving (and has trained with Stuart Ablon PhD and Bruce Perry MD).
 She loves to work with families who are deep “in the struggle” of challenging behavioral and communication dynamics.

-She is also a big believer in and proponent of physical exercise as a treatment modality, and will try to coax unsuspecting tweens onto one of the two spin bikes in her office.
-Her dog, Pepsi (aka Dogtor McCarty) is a frequent guest on the Parry Center campus, and would like you to stop reading and throw the ball now, if you please.
+She is also a big believer in and proponent of physical exercise as a treatment modality, and used to try to coax unsuspecting tweens onto one of the two spin bikes in her office (thanks, COVID, for ruining that).
+Her dog, Pepsi (aka Dogtor McCarty) was a frequent guest on the Parry Center campus, and would like you to stop reading and throw the ball now, if you please.

-Dr. McCarty is the 2019 President of the Oregon Council of Child and Adolescent Psychiatry.
+Dr. McCarty was the 2019 President of the Oregon Council of Child and Adolescent Psychiatry.
 She was disappointed to learn this role comes with neither a crown nor a sceptre.

 Dr. McCarty has trained with some of the "OG" Ketamine psychiatrists and therapists (Phil Wolfson MD and Julane Andres at Ketamine Training Center, Steve Rosonke MD, Veronica Gold and Harvey Schwartz PhD at Polaris Insight Center) and offers Ketamine Assisted Psychotherapy (to patients 18 and over).